energysistem/manuals/42745-EarphonesSport_1/en/12-declaracion_conformidad.md

-## <quick_guide> Declaración de conformidad
+## <quick_guide> Declaration of conformity

-Nombre del declarante: Energy Sistem Technology S.A. - CIF: A53107488
+Issuer’s name: Energy Sistem Technology, S.A. - CIF: A53107488
-Dirección: Pol.
-Ind.
-Finestrat C/.
-Calpe, 1 - 03509 Finestrat Alicante (España)
+Address: C/ Calpe, 1 - 03509 Finestrat - Alicante (Spain)
-Tel: 902 388 388  / + 34 966 813 257
+Tel: + 34 902 388 388 / + 34 966 813 257

-Declaramos bajo nuestra exclusiva responsabilidad la conformidad del producto
+We declare under our own exclusive responsibility that the product

-Descripción: Earphones <br/>
+Description: Earphones <br/>
-Marca: Energy Sistem <br/>
+Brand: Energy Sistem <br/>
-Modelo: Energy Earphones Sport 1 Bluetooth <br/>
+Model: Energy Earphones Sport 1 Bluetooth <br/>
-Fabricante: Energy Sistem Technology S.A. <br/>
+Manufacturer: Energy Sistem Technology, S.A. <br/>
-País de fabricación: China <br/>
+Manufacturing Country: China <br/>

-Al que se refiere esta declaración, con las normas u otros documentos normativos
+referred to in this declaration is in compliance with the essential norms and standards

 EN 300 328 V1.9.1 (2015-02) <br/>
 EN 301 489-1 V1.9.2 (2011-09) <br/>